sassoftware/viya4-iac-azure/README.md

   apply -var-file /workspace/terraform.tfvars -auto-approve \
         -state /workspace/terraform.tfstate
 ```
-`terraform apply` can take a few minutes to complete.
+Note, the `terraform apply` can take a few minutes to complete.
 Once complete, output values are written to the console.

 The output values can be displayed anytime by again running